How to Winterize a Saltwater Pool

 I may earn a commission if you make a purchase, at zero additional cost to you.
 This in no way impacts my research process or opinions.

 Your local pool store should stock a winterizing kit for your pool.
 These kits include algaecide to prevent algae growth.
-Follow the manufacturer’s directions exactly.
+Follow the manufacturer’s directions when adding these chemicals to your saltwater pool.

 In The Swim Pool Closing Kit